Is there a minimum GRE score that is necessary to be considered for admission?

 May I come visit the program?
 How do I set up appointments with faculty members?

 We encourage all prospective applicants to visit our program and meet with relevant faculty and graduate students.
 You should contact directly those faculty members with whom you would be interested in working to set up appointments.
+This is a critical step so that the faculty members in each program have a chance to meet with you and get to know you.
 At the same time, you should ask them to help you meet with graduate students working on similar topics.
 You should also try to set up an appointment with the Graduate Director.
 For contact information, please click the Graduate Program category on the Anthropology Department home page.
 You can learn more about faculty interests and how to contact them by email or phone from our faculty web page.

 If I am an international student who received an undergraduate degree from a college or university in the United States or the United Kingdom, do I still need to submit a TOEFL score?

 Yes, international students can qualify for fellowships and teaching assistantships offered by the Graduate Program.
 All applicants, regardless of their nationality, are considered for the few multi-year funding packages that we have to offer students.